 - Choose the Output Units using the drop-down arrow.

-The measures will be reported using these units.
+The road segments will be reported using these units.

 - Type the Number of decimals.

-These are the number of decimals that will show in the measures column in the report.
+These are the number of decimals that show in the segments measures in the report.

 - Click Next.